 So unlike some deductions, where you can avail of the deduction for income up to the threshold, this phase-out is a sliding “cliff”: at the top of the cliff you can claim it, as you earn more you start to lose it – and when you end up on the beach you get no deduction at all.
 Another way of looking at it is that the income that falls into the phase-out zone ($157,501 – $207,500 for singles, $315,001 – $415,000 for couples) is being hit with a much higher tax rate as it gradually loses the benefit of the deduction.

-Again, this phase-out is based on taxable income (currently line 43 on Form 1040) – which is the amount after all deductions are applied except the QBI deduction itself.
+Again, this phase-out is based on taxable income (currently line 43 on Form 1040 from 2017) – which is the amount after all deductions are applied except the QBI deduction itself.
 And bear in mind that all income (including other non-business income, such as interest income) would be used in determining whether the service business threshold has been breached.

 Also remember that if your business makes widgets (or you are an engineer or architect), then your QBI is not subject to the phase-out threshold for service businesses.